 What is Culture Management?

-Culture management is developing and implementing cultural beliefs, values, and norms in a workspace to positively influence employee behavior.
+Culture management is developing and implementing cultural beliefs, values, and norms in a workspace to positively influence employee behaviour.
 However, leading and managing cultural practices can be highly challenging.

 Therefore, most organizations hire culture managers to modify their values, roles, and practices.
 As a result, the new changes are more sustainable, beneficial, and effective in improving employee performance.